A practical guide to Zendesk automated resolutions in 2026

 An illustration of an AI agent working within the Zendesk platform to resolve customer issues.

-If you want to dive into the nitty-gritty, you can read Zendesk’s official article on the topic.
+If you want to dive into the details, you can read Zendesk’s official article on the topic.

-Most Zendesk Suite plans give you a monthly allowance of automated resolutions, but it's not a huge amount.
-Here's a quick look at their common plans:
+Most Zendesk Suite plans include a monthly allowance of automated resolutions, providing great value right out of the box.
+Here's a look at the standard plans for 2026:

 PlanPrice (per agent/month, billed annually)Included Automated Resolutions (ARs)